 The E-5 can waive the VA disability compensation of $841.68 ($13.36 * 63 UTAs).
 Or he can choose to waive approximately $6,076.35 of military compensation ($96.45 per drill period * 63 UTAs & AT days).

-It’s clear to see from this example that waiving the ~ 2 months of VA disability compensation is the right way to go!
+It’s clear from this example that waiving the roughly two months of VA disability compensation is the right way to go.

-Run your own calculations: Here are the current VA service-connected disability compensation rates, and a current Drill Pay Calculator.
+Run your own calculations: Here are the current VA service-connected disability compensation rates, and a current drill pay calculator.
 Simply plug in the numbers for your situation and run the numbers.
 It should be quick and easy to determine which pay is better to waive.
-Note: don’t just use 63 days – verify how many days of paid military service you had in the previous year.
+Don’t just use 63 days – verify how many days of paid military service you had in the previous year.

-Factors to Consider When Choosing Which Pay to Waive: VA disability compensation is tax free.
+Factors to Consider When Choosing Which Pay to Waive: VA disability compensation is tax-free.
 Most drill pay will be considered taxable income.
-So if it’s close, you may come out ahead if you choose the VA service-connected disability payment.
+So if it’s close, you may come out ahead if you choose to keep the VA service-connected disability payment.
 But you would need to bring in a lot of VA compensation pay to offset a year’s worth of drill pay.
 In most cases, it is best to waive the disability compensation.
-But be sure to run the numbers, just in case.
+Be sure to run the numbers, just in case.

 How Does the Government Collect What You Owe?